kubewarden/rfc/rfc/0022-policy-lifecycle.md

 [examples]: #examples

-- As a user, I want to load a new policy/update an existing policy without requiring a restart of the policy server.
+- As a user, I want to load a new policy or update an existing policy without requiring a restart of the policy server.
-- As a user, I want to know if a policy was pulled or validated successfully.
+- As a user, I want to know if a policy was successfully pulled, precompiled, and validated.
-- As a user, I want to monitor the status of a policy on specific policy server replica so that I can identify and resolve issues with the policy.
+- As a user, I want to monitor the status of a policy on a specific policy server replica so that I can identify and resolve issues with the policy.
-- As a user, I want that the policy server keeps running with a previous version of the policy in case of issues with the latest policy.
+- As a user, I want the policy server to remain running with a previous version of the policy in case of issues with the latest policy.
 - As a user, I want to rollback to a previous policy version in case of issues with the latest policy.
-- As a user, I want to debug issues with the namespaced policies I own without needing to involve the cluster administrator.
+- As a user, I want to debug issues with the namespaced policies I own without involving the cluster administrator.

 # Detailed design